dycons/compose/README.md

     3. Add headers to your requests containing the following key-value pairs:
        - `x-rems-api-key`: The API key to use for authorizing your call.
 Must be known to REMS.
        - `x-rems-user-id`: The ID of your user in REMS, as set by Keycloak (ex. `$OWNER_ID`)
+    4. Configure any environment variables required by other services being used alongside REMS (see #6 above).
 10. **Using the Researcher-Portal frontend** - Now it's time to test our setup by using the bundled front end:
     1. Boot up the React frontend by running `docker-compose up rp-react`
     2. Start by going to http://127.0.0.1:3004/.